About the college

 Worcester College's library is one of its finest assets.
 The modern collection for students' use consists of 65,000 volumes.
 There is also an extensive additional collection on architectural history and its background culture and a separate law library containing books, periodicals and law reports (6,000 volumes).
 The magnificent Old Library houses collections of European importance.

 The Upper Library, which contains the modern collection intended for use by undergraduates and graduates, is open 24 hours a day.
-Wifi is available and the holdings are registered on the University’s joint online catalogue.
+The holdings are registered on the University’s joint online catalogue.
 There is a special allocation in the budget for graduates, who are encouraged to make suggestions for book purchases.
 The beautiful old reading room, with its fine view over the college grounds, is also available as a study area.

 Sport, music and college facilities